cloki0610/CI-Portfolio-Project-5/README.md

 - Authentication system provided by allauth library.
 - Admin panel provided by Django framework with customized search and filter function.
 - Customer user profile.
+- Shopping cart using context and local storage
+- Checkout and payment method provide by stripe
+- Product list with filter, search and sorting
+- Report form for all user and quest
+- Contact form for all user and quest
+- Full Order, Report and contact list only superuser can access
+- Toggle button to check report list item checked or not
+- Order review system to let user write some suggestion about their previous order
+- A comment section in order review page only customer and superuser can use.
 - Page for Error 404.
 - Page for Error 500.

 ### **Features Left to Implement**

 <hr>

+- Improve user interfaces
+- Stock tracing system
+- Alarm system to let admin and user know there are new message in the order review.

 ## **Testing**